-A curriculum framework refers to the fundamental structure and design principles that guide the development of educational programmes in higher education institutions.
+A curriculum framework refers to the fundamental structure and design principles that guide the development of educational programs in higher education institutions.
 The concept is grounded in the principles of curriculum design, which aim to provide a structured and comprehensive educational experience for students pursuing a specific academic degree.

 The Kerala State Higher Education Council is invested with the responsibility to provide institutional leadership in mobilising expert opinions for reforming Higher Education for the State.
 Being the legislatively ordained agency to oversee the entire operation of the implementation of the higher education reforms in the State, the KSHEC functions as the official headquarters of all related Commissions pertains to this sector.
-Accordingly, the Government has created an in-built co-ordination Cell under the KSHEC for facilitating the implementation of the reforms recommended by the Commission.
+Accordingly, the Government has created an in-built co-ordination Cell under the KSHEC for facilitating the implementation of the reforms recommended by the Commission, which was earlier constituted for reforms in Higher Education in the State.